Chyluria is a morbid condition in which the urine contains chyle or fatty matter, giving it a milky appearance.

 Suggestion about homeopathic chyluria treatment:

 Homeopathy can have a definite role to play in the chyluria treatment, due to parasitic origin, trauma, abscesses, tuberculosis, etc. In these cases Homeopathy can help to reduce the swelling of the lymphedematous limb as well control its progress.
 Homeopathy can also help in preventing superadded infection of the lymphedematous limb.
 Congenital cases in which structural abnormalities of the lymphatics are evident may not be helped much with medical treatment.
 Chyluria due to tumors may also have to be treated surgically and Homeopathy may have only a supportive role to play in such cases.
-A fair trail with homeopathy is suggested for all cases especially those that have not responded well to conventional treatment.
+A fair trial with homeopathy is suggested for all cases especially those that have not responded well to conventional treatment.

 Tips for supportive management of Chyluria: